 Resources Used and Skills Needed

-- Space: The program has two offices, three telephone lines, space for case management meetings, family care conferences and use of a larger hall for educational programs, and weekly gathering for Latino clients with memory loss.
+- Space: The program has an office, three telephone lines, space for case management meetings, family care conferences and use of a larger hall for educational programs, and weekly gathering for Latino clients with memory loss (updated June 2014).

 - Reimbursement: Although the Payne-Phalen Block Nurse Program is not a Medicare-certified agency, many Block Nurse Programs do use the nursing services of Medicare-certified agencies for which they receive reimbursement.
 Payne-Phalen is working with a payer to receive reimbursement for Independent Living Skills provided by staff.
 The rate is $7.24 per 15-minute unit ($28.96 for an hour) with a limit of 12 hours per client per year.

 The program is funded in large part through grants from the city, county, and state, as well as from other foundations, individuals, organizations, and fundraising events.
 One example is a $44,000 grant from the Metropolitan Area Agency on Aging for participation in a statewide Alzheimer's disease demonstration project.
 In 2010, two dinner events and two sales with proceeds benefiting the program were held.